yownas/RuinedFooocus/update_log.md

+### 1.1.5
+* Fixed sorting on subfolders, so directories are displayed first

 ### 1.1.4
 * Allowed main image window to recieve drag and drop
 * Added a gallery preview underneath that will activate image window.